MKLab-ITI/pygrank/docs/index.md

 # pygrank
 Fast node ranking algorithms on large graphs.
+If you like this library, consider starring it on [github](https://github.com/MKLab-ITI/pygrank).

 <div class="card-container" style="display: flex;gap: 10px;">